 TAKE A PICTURE AT STUNNING WAT RUNG TEMPLE

-Thailand is a buddhist country and has many temples.
-Thais respect their religion and go to temples very often.
-The temples are absolutely astonishing and very different to churches, mosques, or synagogues.
+Thailand is a Buddhist country and has many temples.
+Thai people respect their religion and go to temples very often.
+The temples are absolutely astonishing and very different from churches, mosques, or synagogues.
 There is one in particular that is absolutely breathtaking: Wat Rung.
-Wat Rung quickly became an icon (it is quite young) and a magical experience to see with your own eyes.
+Wat Rung quickly became an icon (it is quite young) and magical experience to see with your own eyes.
 Just make sure that you dress accordingly which you always should when visiting Buddhist temples.

 GET A THAI MASSAGE

 You can’t say that you’ve been to Thailand without getting a Thai massage.
 They are usually very affordable and you can choose many types.
 There is nothing better than getting a massage after a hard day out exploring.
 However, be prepared that some of them might hurt so make sure to tell them to take it slow 😀